 - Heat the olive oil in a large saucepan over medium heat.
 Add the garlic and sauté for 1 minute until lightly golden.
 Add then the onion, the carrots, the red pepper and a pinch of salt and sauté for 2 more minutes until only lightly golden.
 Add then the potato and sauté over medium heat for around 7 minutes.

 - Reduce heat to low.
 Add the tomatoes, the drained white beans and stir.
 Cover with cold water and leave to cook, covered with a lid, at a medium-low heat for approximately 45 minutes or until the beans are done, stirring from time to time.
-Add a tablespoon salt (or salt to taste) and stir.
+Add a teaspoon salt (or salt to taste) and stir.

 - Add the broccoli florets and cook for no more than 5 minutes, leaving them “al dente”.
 Remove from the heat and serve hot.